Chairman of the Board

 Mr. Michael M. Rumman, Principal, Emso Equities, LLC

-Dr. Alfred P. Sattelberger, Associate Lab.
-Director for Energy Engineering and Systems Analysis, Argonne National Laboratory
+Dr. Alfred P. Sattelberger, Argonne Associate, Argonne National Laboratory

 Dr. Alan Schriesheim, Director Emeritus, Argonne National Laboratory